 The final exercise was a tall vertical that Morris wanted riders to get deep to.

 “Follow your horse, wait for your horse,” he said.
 “That is very difficult to learn.
 That gets the bascule.
 That gets the holy grail of jumping called ‘round.’
 That touch, correctly done, gets the bascule.
-That’s an exercise I use to finish a horse before going into the ring.
+That’s an exercise I used to finish a horse before going into the ring.
 Not slow, not chasing or under the pace.
 Pace to the base, deep, then get out of your horse’s way.”

 After five days of intensive instruction, Morris was pleased with the outcome.
 The participants received a thorough education in his style of classical riding with an emphasis on dressage to improve the jumper.

 “Great groups,” he said.
 “These kids as pilots are experts.
 Their goal is to become horsemen.
 That’s our goal with these people as professionals, whether they stay amateurs, but think professionally, or they actually become professionals, that’s the ideal.
-This type of a week encourages professional mentality, the whole spectrum of the horse.
+This type of week encourages professional mentality, the whole spectrum of the horse.
 You don’t see better kids than this.”

 Watch the 2014 George H. Morris Horsemastership Training Sessions online for free at USEFNetwork.com.
 Find the complete schedule here.